mavlink/MAVSDK-docs/en/guide/general_usage.md

 ### Telemetry/Information

 DroneCore gets and stores vehicle state/telemetry information from received MAVLink messages.
 The information is supplied to callback subscribers as soon as message updates are received.
-Clients can also query the API synchronously, and will get the information from the last recieved message (depending on channel latency, this information will become increasingly "stale" between messages).
+Clients can also query the API synchronously, and will get the information from the last received message (depending on channel latency, this information will become increasingly "stale" between messages).

 The rate at which update messages are sent by the vehicle can be specified using DroneCore (but will be limited by the bandwidth of the channel).
 Developers need to use a channel and a message update rate that allows their desired control algorithm to be effective - there is no point trying to use computer vision over an unreliable high-latency link.